bunsvr/docs/docs/app/index.md

 # Getting Started

-Stricjs provides a streamlined way to build web applications.
+Stric provides a streamlined way to build web applications.
 To get started, you first need to install the main component, `@stricjs/app`.

 ## Installation
 Use Bun to install `@stricjs/app`:

 ```bash